louisgv/wtf.is/README.md

 - ./package.json
 - ./bin
+- ./src/api/FileSystem.js
+- ./src/api/index.js
+- ./src/cli/Terminal.js
+- ./src/cli/Content.js
-- ./src
+- ./src/cli/index.js

 > NOTE: This is a guide to Read and Partially understand this repos.
 Just go through them in this order.
-If you asked why, then the reason is probably because you are not the main contributor to this repo!
-Dood
+If you asked why, then the reason is probably because you are not a main contributor of this repo, Dood!

 ## License